CouncilofLorien/counciloflorien.github.io/docs/cards/M/more-sense-than-you.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Playable before strikes are assigned on an untapped character or ally whose company is facing an attack.
 Tap target character or ally.
-He may not be assigned a strike from the attack.   <br>_“...For they sniff danger ahead which you walk right into; and if they run to save themselves, then they run the right way."_{: .fs-3 } ***---&#65279;LotRI***{: .fs-3 }
+He may not be assigned a strike from the attack.   <br>_“...For they sniff danger ahead which you walk right into; and if they run to save themselves, then they run the right way."_ ***---&#65279;LotRI***
 >